Samsung Tab S8 line on table

 What to Look for in an Android Tablet in 2023

 Tablet computers are as diverse as any other major class of computing device.
-There are a wide variety of tablets out there, each person’s needs are going to be different.
-That being said, there are a few key considerations that apply to everyone.
+There are a wide variety of tablets out there, and each person's needs will be different.
+That being said, a few key considerations apply to everyone.

 First, the screen is perhaps the most important factor.
-Tablets are known for their large screen sizes, ranging from around 7-inches to 13-inches.
-Considering that the largest smartphones (once known as “phablets”) almost overlap with the low end of the tablet range, you’ll have to decide whether you want a small tablet or a large phone.
+Tablets are known for their large screen sizes, ranging from around seven to thirteen inches.
+Considering that the largest smartphones (once known as "phablets") almost overlap with the low end of the tablet range, you'll have to decide whether you want a small tablet or a large phone.
 Most Android tablets are in the 10-inch to 13-inch range and are usually used as laptop alternatives or media consumption devices.

-As for screen technology itself, virtually all Android tablets use LCDs, as OLED technology isn’t as widespread in the market.
+As for screen technology itself, virtually all Android tablets use LCDs, as OLED technology isn't as widespread in the market.
 It is also worth looking for a tablet with a laminated display.
-Such a display eliminates the air gap between LCD and glass and has a positive effect on brightness, crispness, and how attractive the image looks.
+Such a display eliminates the air gap between LCD and glass and positively affects brightness, crispness, and how attractive the image looks.

-Storage capacity is less of a problem on Android tablets compared to the competition from Apple.
-While iPads all have a fixed amount of storage, most Android tablets support SD or microSD card expansion for photos, video, music, and apps.
-That means saving money on storage in the short term isn’t a decision you’ll regret down the line.
+Storage capacity is less problematic on Android tablets than on Apple tablets.
+While iPads have a fixed amount of storage, most Android tablets support SD or microSD card expansion for photos, video, music, and apps.
+That means saving money on storage in the short term isn't a decision you'll regret down the line.

-Finally, there are no longer major pitfalls in core specifications such as processing power (CPU) or memory (RAM).
+Finally, core specifications such as processing power (CPU) or memory (RAM) are no longer major pitfalls.
 Android tablets, even budget ones, have reached the threshold where everyday tasks are handled without issue.
-You may have to wait for a second longer for an app to open or a web page to load on a cheaper Android tablet, but the gap between budget and premium performance for these types of tasks isn’t something to worry about.
+You may have to wait a second longer for an app to open or a web page to load on a cheaper Android tablet, but the gap between budget and premium performance for these types of tasks isn't something to worry about.

 If you want a tablet for creative work such as video editing or high-performance uses such as 3D video gaming, you should aim for higher-end hardware.
-For an Android tablet, that means an 800-series Snapdragon processor or an equivalent from another system-on-a-chip maker.
+For an Android tablet, that means a flagship Snapdragon processor or an equivalent from another system-on-a-chip maker.

 Now, let’s get into our recommendations.

-Best Android Tablet Overall: Samsung Galaxy Tab S8
+Best Android Tablet Overall: Samsung Galaxy Tab S9

 Samsung